 What is this 3D design software?
 Though not a known as 3D modeling software, the famous graphics editor has included limited functionality for some time.
 3D printing, however, is only supported since version 14.1.

 The Adobe developers are aware that they cannot beat industry leaders like Autodesk at their game.
-So, it does not come as a surprise that Photoshop only half-heartedly ventures into three-dimensional space.
-For instance, it does not include any real modeling capabilities.
+So, it does not come as a surprise that Photoshop CC only half-heartedly ventures into three-dimensional space.
+For instance, this 3D modeling software does not include any real modeling capabilities.
 Instead, it requires the user to import external files that you can adapt for rendering images or 3D printing.
 The only modest ways of modeling in Photoshop are the extrusion and repoussé options.

 However, it does provide some help for 3D printing.
 It can generate support structures and scale the mesh to fit the selected printer.
 Also of value are the mesh repair tools that will help generate a watertight STL file.